How Inpatient Mental Health Treatment Works (Is It Right for Me?)

 - Escalating reckless or impulsive behavior

 It’s important to understand that what determines if you need hospitalization is your symptoms, not your diagnosis or condition.
-Transient severe mental health episodes can have causes other than a chronic mental health condition, such as:

 - Reactions to prescribed medications,